oslabs-beta/TrunQ/README.md

 ```

 And that's it for server side implementation as long as your Redis database is up and running!

+N.B. - we are currently not configured to hash any data within the Redis server.

 #### Redis Installation Notes
 - zsh/wget command